Your visitor behavior analysis for your website to improve user engagement is very important in converting your audience to business.

 - What are the popular page they engage with

-Notice the home page does not rank high in the top.
+Notice that the home page does not rank high at the top.
 Also, the ‘Nest’ product page ranks 7th, but it has a pretty high Entrances volume.

-Another interesting point that you see in this report is that people are spending a lot of time on /payment.html (1 min 12 sec), while most of the product page seems to have a time spent on a page at around 30 sec.
+Another interesting point that you see in this report is that people are spending much time on /payment.html (1 min 12 sec), while most of the product page seems to have a time spent on a page at around 30 sec.

 This is another great report to analyze.
-When you look at a traffic segment for those who did not buy anything on your site, which page are they viewing the most and wich page has the highest exit rate.
+When you look at a traffic segment for those who did not buy anything on your site, which page are they viewing the most, and which courier has the highest exit rate.

 It looks like some of the apparel pages are very popular, but it has some room to improve the engagement because the exit rate seems to be worse than the site’s average.

 This directionally tells you that there are rooms to improve and focus on optimizing your website or web pages.

 Understanding the website traffic data would be the key to understanding your visitor behavior and eventually help your online business improve engagements and ultimately improve performance.